phborba/qgis-mac-packager/docs/README.md

 - The LTR package will be added in February 2019
 - Minimum supported MacOS version for PR 3.4.1 builds is 10.14.
 Support for earliear versions will be added in 3.4.2
-- Minimum supported MacOS version for nightly builds is 10.11
+- Minimum supported MacOS version for nightly builds is 10.11.
+- Python support is not available on 10.11 and 10.12 due to the upstream bug.

 ## Highlights